 Generally speaking in personal injury claims, the losing party pays the winning party’s reasonable legal costs (“basic charges”) and expenses (“disbursements”) such as the medical expert’s report fees, court fees, barrister’s fees etc. This is dependent upon the type and value of the successful claim.
 The legal costs paid by the losing party will either be ‘fixed costs’ or ‘assessed costs’ based on how much time has been spent dealing with the claim.
 Whether ‘fixed costs’ or ‘assessed costs’ are recoverable, they are both determined in accordance with the Civil Procedure Rules (CPR).

 As a general rule, if you lose your claim the rule referred to as ‘qualified one way costs shifting’ (“QOCS”) applies.
 The application of QOCS protects you from having to pay your opponents legal costs.
-QOCS ensures that if a Court makes a costs order against you, it can be enforced only up to the total value of any compensation you are awarded by the Court.
+QOCS ensures that if a Court makes a costs order against you, it can be enforced only up to the total value of any compensation and costs you are awarded by the Court.
 If these legal costs are higher than your compensation award you do not pay the balance.
 Therefore, as a general rule if you lose the claim and you are not awarded any compensation, no legal costs are payable by you.

 Please note that QOCS applies to claims involving personal injury and this protection can be lost if: